Background pattern

 Women of childbearing age

-Driving and operating machines
+Driving and using machines

-3. How to Take Adisocol
+3. How to take Adisocol

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 Your doctor will determine the dose based on your weight.

 Take the tablets after a meal with a glass of milk or a snack.
-Take the number of tablets prescribed distributed throughout the day.
+Take the prescribed number of tablets distributed throughout the day.

-1. Disolution of gallstones:
+1. Dissolution of gallstones:

 Four to six 150 mg tablets, two to three 300 mg tablets, or two 450 mg tablets per day (600-900 mg of ursodeoxycholic acid per day).